MultiverseLearningProducts/JSE-U2-Async-Activities/README.md

 ### Decision-Making Logic
 Decision-making logic is the brain of any application.
 It allows your program to respond dynamically to different inputs and situations.

+### Loop Automation
+Loops are workhorses.
+They are essential for everything from processing lists of data (like transactions in your budget app) to running animations and game engines.

 ## Learning Progression
 - **U1-1**: Basic class structure and variables
 - **U1-2**: Arithmetic operations and type casting
 - **U1-3**: Method creation and code organization
 - **U1-4**: Conditional logic and decision-making
+- **U1-5**: Loop automation and repetition
 - **Next**: More advanced Java concepts...

 This project provides a comprehensive foundation for understanding Java fundamentals!